dapingQ/blog/_posts/2018-07-23-chsh-inequality.md

 After the EPR paper, in 1964, John Stewart Bell formulated a mathematical theorem *shown to be incompatible with the statistical prediction of quantum mechanics*, which later named as Bell' theorem.
 If we presuppose the hidden variables $ \lambda$, with a possibility distribution $\rho(\lambda)$, consider an ensemble of correlated pairs of particles separated from the same source in the past and moving free in opposite direction.
 For example, the spin one-half in the singlet.

 If we have the suitable apparatus to measure the pairs at side A and side B with the adjustable parameters a and b.
 Due to the hidden theory, measurement results should be $A(a,\lambda)$ and $B(b,\lambda)$.
 For the two-level system, we set the measurement channels as +1 and -1.
-For example, the results in the Stern-Gerlach experiment only have two choice, spin-up and spin-down.
+For example, the results in the Stern-Gerlach experiment only have two choices, spin-up and spin-down.
 That is to say, $A(a,\lambda)=\pm 1$ and $B(b,\lambda)=\pm 1$.

 Define the correlation function,